 The MerleFest Songwriter's Coffeehouse gives aspiring songwriters a chance for their songs to be heard!
 Those of you who wish to participate should register Friday between 7:15- 8:00p.m.
 At 8:00 p.m. we will draw for performance times.

 Those selected will be placed in fifteen minute slots with two other songwriters.
 Those pulled from the hat will get four minutes each to perform an original song, as will the second and third place finishers in the Chris Austin Songwriting Contest.
 Ten alternates will also be drawn and worked in, if possible.

 - AcousticKids Showcase

-As a show, the Acoustic Kids Showcases are not for kids only - they are for music lovers of all ages.
-Come applaud the efforts of the next generation of pickers, singers, and traditional-style dancers.
-You will be treated to an Opry-style stream of young entertainers who will warm your heart and take your breath away.
+As a show, the Acoustic Kids Showcases are not for kids only they are for music lovers of all ages.
+Come applaud the efforts of the next generation of pickers, singers and other traditional style performers.
+You will be treated to an Oprystyle stream of young entertainers who will warm your heart and take your breath away.
 And you'll come away knowing that the future of our music is in good hands.